tektoncd/pipeline/docs/runs.md

 #### Developer guide for custom controllers supporting `Timeout`

-1. A tektoncd owned controller will never directly update the status of the `Run`, it is the responsibility of the custom task controller to support timeout.
+1. Tekton controllers will never directly update the status of the `Run`, it is the responsibility of the custom task controller to support timeout.
+If timeouts are not supported, it's the responsibility of the custom task controller to reject `Run`s that specify a timeout value.
 2. On a `pipelineRun` or `pipelineTask` timeout, the status of the `Run.Spec.Status` is updated to `RunCancelled`.
-It is upto the custom task controller, to respond to it.
+It is up to the custom task controller to respond to it.
 An existing controller, which does not yet support timeout, will be able to cleanup, if it supports a cancel.
-3. A Custom Task author can watch for this status update (i.e. `Run.Spec.Status == RunCancelled`) and or `Run.HasTimedOut()` and take any corresponding actions ( i.e. a clean up e.g., cancel a cloud build, stop the waiting timer, tear down the approval listener).
+3. A Custom Task author can watch for this status update (i.e. `Run.Spec.Status == RunCancelled`) and or `Run.HasTimedOut()` and take any corresponding actions (i.e. a clean up e.g., cancel a cloud build, stop the waiting timer, tear down the approval listener).
+4. Once resources or timers are cleaned up it is good practice to set a `conditions` on the `Run`'s `status` of `Succeeded/False` with a `Reason` of `RunTimedOut`.

 ### Specifying `Parameters`